 This method requires a user to import the data via a web interface (Data Management site).
 This method is the most limited in terms of flexibility and is generally reserved as a last resort if the more robust options are not possible.

 Data Management Site

-The Data Management site is the site your Data Manager(s) will use to manually upload, review errors (from manual and automated imports), and validate data.
-The site will be made available to the identified Data Manager(s) after your first Technical Meeting with Campus Labs.
+The Data Management site is where your Data Manager(s) will go to manually upload, review errors (from manual and automated imports), and validate data.
+The site will be made available to the identified Data Manager(s) after your Core Data technical meeting with Anthology.